Delta SkyMiles® Platinum Business American Express Card review

 The Delta Platinum Business card’s value cements it as the middle-of-the-road SkyMiles business option.

-For instance, it beats the $99 annual fee (waived for the first year) SkyMiles Gold Business card, mainly thanks to its trip delay insurance, Global Entry or TSA Precheck fee credit and Medallion Status-related perks.
+For instance, it beats the $99 annual fee ($0 introductory annual fee for the first year,) SkyMiles Gold Business card, mainly thanks to its trip delay insurance, Global Entry or TSA Precheck fee credit and Medallion Status-related perks.

-But if you’re more concerned about reaching Medallion Status each year, the SkyMiles Reserve Business card has stronger Medallion Status-earning features and excellent airport lounge access.
+But if you’re more concerned about reaching Medallion Status each year, the Delta SkyMiles® Reserve Business American Express Card has stronger Medallion Status-earning features and excellent airport lounge access.
 You should consider upgrading if you’d rather earn more MQMs from your business spending.

 For those not loyal to a Delta co-branded card, one of these alternate business travel cards might offer better rewards value, flexibility and non-travel bonus categories based on your business’ spending.